catmandoe1/mc-nuclear-reactor-network/README.md

 ### Server
 The most expensive part of this, but is key.
 The server just has to be in range of both the controllers and the hub.
 Just run the script to start.

-If you lose the floppy disks or want more copys, you can use the copy command or you can go to the github: